Home Construction Sequence...

 2. Mortar First Row

-Once the Foundation has been poured and cured for at least one week, it is now time to mortar that first row of blocks which establishes the shape of the building.
+Once the Foundation is poured and cured for at least one week, now mortar that first row of blocks which establishes the shape of the building.
 Only the bottom of the blocks are mortared.
 No mortar between adjacent blocks!
 Extra care must be taken to ensure that there is ample space for the second row of blocks to rest upon that first row of blocks.
-Failure to allow for ample space in row one will result in closing blocks for each higher row that will not fit without cutting.
-This problem can occur when you fail to account for half-block dimensions.
+This will not be a problem while using half-block wall dimension

-Another consideration for this first row is accurate block height.
-Because most foundations are not completely level, determination must be made so that the first row of blocks have differing mortar thickness which results in that first row of blocks being level.
-A level first row of blocks will result in dry-stacked walls that are straight and plumb.
+This first row block height must be completely level.
+This is why the first row is mortared.
+A level first row of blocks will result in dry stacked walls that are straight and plumb.

-Last but not least, that first row of blocks must be straight and have properly placed corner blocks and inspection blocks.
-Inspection blocks have one cell side cutout so the inspector can confirm rebar in the cell before that cell is poured full of concrete.
+That first row of blocks must be straight and have properly placed corner blocks and inspection blocks.
+Inspection blocks have one cell side cutout so the inspector can confirm rebar detail in the cell before filling with concrete.
+This is an important step in the build sequence.

 3. Striking the Mortar

-There is a mortar concept called striking the mortar, using a special tool to rub the fresh mortar where the block joins the foundation.
-It is just a curved piece of metal and doesn't cost much at all.
+Striking the mortar uses a special tool to rub the fresh mortar where the block joins the foundation.
+It is just a curved piece of metal.
 The striking process compacts the mortar making it more dense, which makes it stronger and more water resistant.

 4. Placing Row Segments

-As you place each concrete block, you butt it against the previous block (no mortar between the blocks), set the block reference height and level in both directions by tamping down on the block; which squishes out excess mortar from under the block.
-The same string that is used to keep the wall straight can also be used to set block reference height, providing you take certain precautions.
-This is fully explained in the book and demonstrated on the DVD.
+Place each block butt against the previous concrete block during the build sequence (no mortar between the blocks).
+The same string that is used to keep the wall straight can also be used to set block reference height during row mortaring, providing you take certain precautions.
+This is fully explained in the book and demonstrated in the videos.

 5. Closing that Row Segment

-Once you reach about half way along this wall segment, go to the opposite corner and commence working back to the point where you stopped by following the same string.
-The closing block is where the two row half-segments join as one row segment.
+Once you reach half way along this wall segment, go to the opposite corner and work back to the point where you stopped by following the same string.
+The closing concrete block is where the two row half-segments join as one row segment.
 If all goes well, the closing block will be a little bit to short.

 6. Dry-stacking the Walls

-With the first row mortared to the slab and allowed to cure overnight, it is now time to start dry-stacking.
+With the first row mortared straight and level, it is now time to start dry stacking.
 You must work from the corners to the center of each wall segment.
-The reason for this is that the wall will be flat this way, and will probably become wavy at the top if you try to dry-stack from one end continuously to the other end.
+This will insure wall flatness and prevent wall curving.

 7. Pour Wall Cells

-While pouring the headers with concrete, extend into the adjacent lintel blocks at least one-half block length.
+Pour header concrete extended into the adjacent lintel concrete blocks at least one-half block length.
 This will lock those lintel blocks into place, and provide overlap when the rest of the bond-beam is poured.
-Be sure to insert the truss tie-down straps at the locations marked above, while pouring the headers.
+Be sure to insert the truss tie-down straps at the marked locations while pouring the headers.

 A few days later, you remove the header forms, and pour the rest of the bond-beam.
 The rebar locks together the separate pours.
-You must also insert the remaining roof truss tie-down straps as you pour the remaining bond-beam.
+You must also insert the remaining roof truss tie-down straps at their marked locations as you pour the remaining bond beam.

 10. Surface Bond the Walls